Accommodation

 Do we organize the Everest base camp trek in the offseasons?

-Yes, we organize the Everest base camp trek in winter (December, January & February) and summer/monsoon (June, July & August) seasons.
+Yes, we organize the Everest trek in winter (December, January & February) and summer/monsoon (June, July & August) seasons.
 Trekking in the offseason surely is a bit more difficult and requires proper planning.
 Therefore, our expert team will help you during the trek and assure your safety.

 What is it like doing the EBC trek in winter?

 Winter trekking is recommended to travelers who do not mind layering up and dealing with cold.
 The daytime is mostly sunny with cool air, which makes walking fantastic.
 However, the nights and mornings are extremely cold.
-Winter is an off-season for the Everest base camp trek, so there are almost no trekkers on the trail.
+Winter is an off-season for Everest base camp, so there are almost no trekkers on the trail.
 The winter mountain landscapes are the best, and the tranquility of the region gives a new perspective to the EBC trek.
 And everything is cheap too.

 How cold is Everest Base Camp?